Lesson video

 I would like you to create an artwork that blurs the line between popular culture and fine art.

-And a repetitive pattern, so a bit like those Ben-Day dots.
+And a repetitive pattern, so a bit like those Ben-day dots.

-So you could choose a piece of technology such as a smartphone, a fast food item, burger, chips, hot dog, an everyday object such as a piece of furniture, or a well-known brand logo.
+So you could choose a piece of technology, such as a smartphone, a fast food item, burger, chips, hot dog, an everyday object, such as a piece of furniture, or a well known brand logo.

 Pause the video.

-Well done, I wonder what you chose.
+I wonder what you chose.

 So this is what I chose, the smartphone.

-So I took a smartphone and then I created this repetitive pattern, and that's helped me blur this line between popular culture and what people think of as traditional fine art.
+And that's helped me blur this line between popular culture and what people think of as tradition of fine art.

 And I of course use the discipline of drawing here.

-Let's move on to our third learning cycle, multidisciplinary artists.
+Let's move on to our third learning cycle, multidisciplinary artists, and it's our third question as well.

-Well done, we know that that's false.
+We know that's false.

-Many artists successfully combine different disciplines into a single artwork, and many artists can also successfully work across disciplines for different artworks.
+Many artists successfully combine different disciplines into a single artwork and many artists can also successfully work across disciplines for different artworks.

-So let's look at this word, multi and disciplinary.
+So let's look at this word, multidisciplinary.

 Multi means many, derives from the word many.